KiCad/kicad-packages3D/README.md

 Therefore, using this as a template, all 3d models released with KiCAD are covered under the GPL with the following exception clause:

-"As a special exception, if you create a design which uses this symbol, and embed this symbol or unaltered portions of this symbol into the design, this symbol does not by itself cause the resulting design to be covered by the GNU General Public License.
+"As a special exception, if you create a design which uses this 3d model, and embed this 3d model or unaltered portions of this 3d model into the design, this 3d model does not by itself cause the resulting design to be covered by the GNU General Public License.
 This exception does not however invalidate any other reasons why the design itself might be covered by the GNU General Public License.
-If you modify this symbol, you may extend this exception to your version of the symbol, but you are not obligated to do so.
+If you modify this 3d model, you may extend this exception to your version of the 3d model, but you are not obligated to do so.
 If you do not wish to do so, delete this exception statement from your version."

 The idea is that case 1 redistribution is covered under the GPL, but